Being prepared for power outages

 Ensure all trees and vegetation are well clear of power lines.
 Use a Powerco-approved arborist to trim trees if they’re growing within 4m of lines.
 Secure anything that could blow into lines, such as corrugated iron roofing, loose plastic bale wrapping, outdoor furniture and trampolines.

 Consider a back-up generator as part of your rural business contingency planning.
 Then, even if the power is out, you can keep operating as usual.
 If you have a generator, check you have sufficient fuel.

 Operating gates, doors and other equipment

 If you have electric gates or garage doors, make sure you know how to manually override them prior to any power cut.
 If you have a rotary milking system, check if it can be manually overridden to release your cows if there’s an outage during milking.

 - Log your outage either with your energy retailer or report it here.

 - If you have multiple power connections on your property – eg house, milking shed, water pumps, shearing shed – it’s important to report whether outages are affecting all your operations, or one or several connections.
 Knowing the ICP numbers for each connection can help us locate the fault.
 Your ICP numbers can be found on your electricity bill.

 - Keep up to date on our outage map.
-Please note, the map shows outages affecting 10 or more properties, so if your outage isn’t showing but your power is still out, it’s important to contact your retailer or report the outage via our website.
+If your outage isn’t showing but your power is still out, it’s important to contact your retailer or report the outage via our online form.